Amruth011/kannada-rag-agent/README.md

 ║   1.
 Go to → github.com/Amruth011/kannada-rag-agent/issues/new  ║
 ║   2.
 Type any title → drag & drop your GIF into the text box    ║
 ║   3.
 Wait for upload → copy the URL that appears                 ║
 ║   4.
-Paste URL below, remove the  and  tags            ║ ╚══════════════════════════════════════════════════════════════════╝
+Paste URL below, remove the comment tags                    ║ ╚══════════════════════════════════════════════════════════════════╝
 -->